Frequently Asked Questions

 The majority of our National Police Checks are processed, with the results returned within 1 hour.

-In saying that, approximately 30% of all National Police Checks ordered within Australia are referred for manual processing.
+In saying that, approximately 30% of all National Police Checks ordered within Australia are delayed for manual processing.
 If this occurs, your result may take from 1 – 15 business days (sometimes more), to be returned.
-Please take in to account that neither you or CVCheck can predict if your check will be referred and as such, we suggest you place your order at least 10 business days before you require your result.
+Please take in to account that neither you or CVCheck can predict if your check will be delayed and as such, we suggest you place your order at least 10 business days before you require your result.

 9. How long are CVCheck's National Police Checks valid for?